-As if that isn’t worse enough, some hotels also receive higher sales taxes when pitted against other sub industries such as bed and breakfasts.
+As if that isn’t worse enough, some hotels also receive higher sales taxes when pitted against other sub-industries such as bed and breakfasts.

-Opportunities to the Hotel Industry
+Opportunities for the Hotel Industry

 The hotel industry is here to stay; there’s no question about that.